Jordan Howlett

-Jordan Howlett, also known as Jordan the Stallion, is an American social media personality and actor.
+Jordan Howlett, also known as Jordan the Stallion, is an American social media personality.
 Since 2018, he has been active on TikTok, posting comedic sketches, food-related commentary, and relatable monologues.
 He is known for his video series "Fast Food Secrets Club".
-As of 2025, he had over 14 million followers, and another 14.5 million on Instagram, where he shares similar content.
+As of 2026, he had over 19.7 million followers, and another 19.4 million on Instagram, where he shares similar content.

-In his videos, he has collaborated with celebrities including Donald Glover, Kevin Hart, Method Man, Will Smith, Channing Tatum, Michael B. Jordan, Shakira and Halle Berry.
+In his videos, he has collaborated with celebrities including Donald Glover, Kevin Hart, Tom Holland, Method Man, Will Smith, Channing Tatum, Michael B. Jordan, Shakira, Regé-Jean Page and Halle Berry.
 He has also appeared in national advertising campaigns for State Farm and Alaska Airlines.
 In 2024, he was featured on the Forbes Top Creators list and appeared in various media outlets.

 Early life

 Howlett was raised in Oceanside, California, where he attended Oceanside High School.
 After graduating in 2015, he enrolled at College of the Desert before transferring to the University of California, Riverside.
 At UC Riverside, he made the baseball team as a walk-on and was later awarded an athletic scholarship.

 Howlett faced financial hardship after high school and for a time slept in his car while seeking opportunities in baseball and education.